biopython/biopython.github.io/wiki/Download.md

 ### Required Software

 -   [Python 2.5, 2.6 or 2.7](http://www.python.org) (Biopython 1.56 was
-    the last release to officially support Python 2.4)
+    the last release to officially support Python 2.4, although Biopython 1.58 should work)
 -   [C compiler (if compiling
     from source)](http://www.python.org/doc/current/inst/inst.html) You
     need a C compiler supported by distutils, gcc will work fine on